Foluwa/foluwa/README.md

 🔗 **LinkedIn:** [Folu Akintola](https://www.linkedin.com/in/moronfoluwaakintola/)

 ### About Me 🌐
-As a passionate Data Scientist with a strong academic foundation and a focus on practical applications, I specialize in leveraging advanced machine learning and deep learning techniques to solve real-world problems.
-My expertise spans across data analysis, model development, and deploying AI solutions with a keen interest in healthcare and technology sectors.
+As a passionate Data Scientist with a strong academic foundation and a focus on practical applications, I specialise in leveraging advanced machine learning and deep learning techniques to solve real-world problems.
+My expertise spans data analysis, model development, and deploying AI solutions with a keen interest in the healthcare and technology sectors.

 ### Professional Highlights 🌟
-- **Intern** - Nanu Tech: Contributing to impactful projects in AI and data science.
+- **ML Engineer** - Nanu Tech: Contributing to impactful projects in AI and data science.
 - **Fellow** - [KaggleX Program (2024)](https://www.kaggle.com/KaggleX-2024-project-showcase): Collaborating with global talent to develop innovative machine learning solutions.

 ### Selected Projects 🏆